 Cost of Living in Europe

 The cost of living in Europe is very wide-ranging.
-If money is no object and you enjoy the finer things in life then you cannot go wrong in the Scandinavian countries and Switzerland.
-For a great lifestyle at a much lower cost head south to the likes of Portugal or Spain where it is extremely reasonable.
-For the lowest cost of living, head to Eastern European countries like Poland, Romania and the Czech Republic.
+If money is no object and you enjoy the finer things in life, then you cannot go wrong in the Scandinavian countries and Switzerland.
+For a great lifestyle at a much lower cost, head south to the likes of Portugal or Spain, where it is extremely reasonable.
+For the lowest cost of living, head to Eastern European countries like Poland, Romania, and the Czech Republic.
 The map below shows you the countries to live in if the cost of living is a concern.
-You can also see more detail on the Numbeo website here.

 How can I get an EU Residence Permit to live in Europe?

-If your passport is from anywhere else then you need to get a residency permit.
-There are many options available including the following:
+You must get a residency permit if your passport is from anywhere else.
+There are many options available, including the following:

 Residency by investment visas

 Counties encourage investment in their economies by offering residency and citizenship by investment.
 The programs differ but could include investment in properties, a business, government bonds, or other sectors.
 These are often called “Golden Visas” and are very popular in Spain, Portugal, and Greece.
 Have a look at our investment page to understand your options.

 Start a business